seek-oss/aws-sm-buildkite-plugin/README.md

             MY_OTHER_SECRET: my-other-secret-id
 ```

+Some points of note:

+ * JSON keys are mapped into environment variables by replacing special characters with `_`.
+E.g. `My-great key!` would become `My_great_key_`
+ * JSON keys with spaces are supported via `json-key: '."My key with a space"'` per normal jq syntax

-## To apply all keys in a JSON secret as environment variables
+### To apply all keys in a JSON secret as environment variables

 ```yml
 steps: